chalmersproject/chalmers-website/src/pages/projects/chalmerscards/index.md

 Chalmers Cards are laser-cut onto wood so the information doesn't get crumpled or damaged.
 Plus the cars nice and people think they're cool so the cards don't get lost!

+More than 1000 chalmers cards have been given distributed to folks in need!

 </article>

 ![Chalmers Cards batch](images/tastyBatch.jpg)